shash2121/tf-task/README.md

 - windows patch manager with baseline
 - s3 bucket
 - IAM role to be attached to ec2 instances
+- Route53 public and private zone.
+- Records inside these zones.
+- ASG for linux.
+- EFS

 - Note:
   Storing the state file in s3 bucket "s3-statefile-backup" mentioned in appbuild/backend-s3